- Andrei Ojeda

 Along the outfield wall in left field, more Trojan glory is on display, listing the years of their 12 National Championships as well as their 21 College World Series appearances.
 I was rather surprised to see the World Series years on display, particularly the years in which the Men of Troy did not win the grand prize.
 Storied franchises such as this one usually only boast championship glory.

 In the right field corner by the foul pole is Sparky’s Corner, featuring a banner honoring Sparky Anderson, the former Detroit Tigers and Cincinnati Reds skipper who was a bat boy for the 1948 USC National Championship team.
 It is believed that Sparky once lived in a home behind where the current right field pole stands and was offered the job as a bat boy after returning a foul ball to Rod Dedeaux.

-After a 10 year absence from NCAA tournament play, it appears the storied program is heading back toward their place in glory.
+After a 10-year absence from NCAA tournament play, it appears the storied program is heading back toward its place in glory.
 Any baseball fan will certainly want to add a trip to Dedeaux Field to their baseball bucket list.
-If visiting for the first time, you will definitely want to arrive early to take in not only the history surrounding Dedeaux Field, but take a stroll along the nearby Bloom Hall of Fame Walk.
+If visiting for the first time, you will want to arrive early to take in not only the history surrounding Dedeaux Field but take a stroll along the nearby Bloom Hall of Fame Walk.
 The HOF Walk has numerous plaques on display honoring many notable Trojan athletes, including Fred Lynn, Mark McGwire, Randy Johnson, and Mark Prior.